racheljenniferkao/racheljenniferkao.github.io/_posts/2018-11-15-Compond-Calculator.md

 I would also like to make the results look more presentable.
 Overall, have a better UI.

-Also any recommendations and advices are welcome!
+Also, any recommendations and advice are welcome!
 Please email me.

 Resourceful/Useful Mini Program Websites: